MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-rs4-preview.md

 >[!IMPORTANT]
 >By downloading *or* using the HoloLens RS4 preview builds, you are acknowledging and agreeing to the **HoloLens RS4 Preview – EULA (End User License Agreement)**, included in the preview program package.

-In this article, you'll learn more about the HoloLens RS4 Preview, a preview of the Windows Holographic OS updates coming to the Windows 10 Spring Creators Update (also known as RS4).
+In this article, you'll learn more about the HoloLens RS4 Preview, a preview of the Windows Holographic OS updates arriving alongside the next release of Windows 10 (RS4).
 Any HoloLens owner who is interested in trying the preview is invited to give it a try, however, please remember that this is a preview build (not final software) and all the warnings that come along with that.
 If that doesn't worry you, follow the instructions below to install the HoloLens RS4 Preview and read about the new features it includes.

 ## Downloading the HoloLens RS4 Preview package